-I fully expect kids to be kids, but I do try to get one pose to please Grandma!
+I fully expect kids to be kids, but I do try to get at least one pose to please Grandma!
 I ask them to "sit like a lady" and just to look at the camera.
 You never know what you'll get, but I love this glimpse of the woman she'll become.

-My tried-and true tip is to play peek-a-boo behind the camera.
+My tried-and-true tip is to play peek-a-boo behind the camera.
 Sometimes you'll get the cheesy grins...

 ...but it almost always brings out the real ones!
 That's her real, spontaneous smile, and I'm so glad I caught it.

-Making boys smile usually ends up depending on what funny and unexpected noises you can make behind the camera.
-This little guy didn't want to smile for anything, but I eventually got him to warm up to me.
+Making boys smile usually ends up depending on what funny and unexpected noises you can make behind the camera (we'll get to that later).
+This little guy didn't want to smile for anything at first, so I had to get him to warm up to me.

 Cooperation doesn't always mean smiling on cue!
 If it's clear my client isn't going to smile right off the bat, I go ahead and capture other expressions without asking them to smile.
 This gives them a chance to warm up to me without the pressure to perform.

 See how that resulted in a great picture?
 It's not a toothy smile, but it's still his sweet expression!
 (And you can bet his mom loves it!)

-I make a lot of animals noises behind the camera ("do you want to hear my monkey sounds?") and I will also rev like an engine (most little boys love Lightning McQueen or Mater).
-The Cars characters did if for this little guy, and we got some better smiles.
+I make a lot of animal noises behind the camera ("do you want to hear my monkey sounds?") and I will also rev like an engine (most little boys love Lightning McQueen or Mater).
+The Cars characters really did it for this little guy, and we got some better smiles.

 His best smile came when mom got in to tickle him.
-It's a very real moment that shows their connection: I'd frame it!
+It's a very real moment that shows their connection.
+I'd frame it!

-I usually let mom give the kids a snack near the end of the shoot, after I've got most of what I want.
+I usually let mom give the kids a snack near the end of the shoot after I've got most of what I want.
 I try not to make it a bribe: it's not really cooperation if you're threatened!

 I also took some sibling shots.
 Although I've arranged them all together in this post, they were taken throughout the session as the chance arose.

-Have them hold hands, link arms, or put an arm around their sibling: people that touch look like they love each other.
-(This is especially true if there is sibling rivalry or all out fighting going on... you can manufacture some connection if you have to by getting them very close!)
+Have them hold hands, link arms, or put an arm around each other; people that touch look like they love each other.
+(This is especially true if there is sibling rivalry or all-out fighting going on... you can manufacture a sense of connection if you have to by getting them very close!)